The guide for enrolled transfer students contains advice on requirements and deadlines which are critical to completing your degree on time.

 - Financial Aid - [email protected], (434) 982-6000

 The Transfer Student Association Dean

 We place transfer students in the Transfer Student Advising Association, headed by Assistant Dean Elizabeth Ozment.
 The Associate Dean for Academic Programs is responsible for overseeing educational programs and advising in the College.
 However, your Association Dean has primary responsibility for advising you on academic matters and she is your primary contact in the College of Arts & Sciences.
 She can refer you to various departments and offices at the University that exist to assist you.
 Dean Ozment will serve as your academic dean for the remainder of your years in the College.
 Do not hesitate to call on her at any time.

 Contact Dean Ozment Monday–Friday by email, [email protected], or by phone, (434) 924-3351 to set up an appointment.
 Dean Ozment's office is 204 Monroe Hall.
 You may also direct questions to her by post at:

 Charlottesville, VA.
 22904-4133.

-If during the summer you have specific questions that have not been answered after carefully reading this new transfer student information, you may contact Dean Ozment through July 15.
+If during the summer you have specific questions that have not been answered after carefully reading this new transfer student information, you may contact Dean Ozment before you enroll in fall classes.
 If you wish, you may schedule an appointment during the summer by calling the number listed above.

-If an urgent problem arises when Ms. Ozment is not available, another Association Dean in Monroe Hall will be glad to help you.
-The College also has a Dean available each weekday afternoon in Monroe Hall for walk-in meetings.
+If an urgent problem arises when Dean Ozment is not available, another Association Dean in Monroe Hall will be glad to help you.
+The College also has a Dean available each weekday afternoon in Monroe Hall for walk-in meetings (when classes are in session).
+Please see the College’s website for more information about walk-in academic advising with the Dean of the Day.
 No appointment is necessary.

 Other Sources of Advising